dalbay/Node.js-Tutorials/README.md

 - Next,
   - Read data from the data.json file, then
-  - parse JSON into JavaScript, and then
+  - parse JSON into a JavaScript object, and then
   - send back the result to the client.

 - When a file is requested, to find its location in the file system, we could access it with this type of code:
   -  ```fs.readFile('./dev-data/data.json')```
   The dot (.) in node referse to the directory from which we run the node command in the terminal.
 If we run the node command somewhere else the dot would mean something else.
 (So for example if we started node from the desktop then the dot would mean the desktop).
   Therefore, this approach is not ideal.
-- A better way to locate the script that we want to execute in the files system :
+- A better approach to locate the script that we want to execute in the files system :
   - ***```__dirname```*** variable
   All node.js scripts get access to this variable.
   This variable always translates to the directory in which the script is located.(Note that only exception for this rule is when used with the required function).
   To access the *__dirname* variable use a template string.
-  When sending back the data we need to tell the browser the ```Content-type```.
+  When sending back a response we need to tell the browser the ```Content-type```.
 In our case it’s JSON.
 ```javascript
 const fs = require('fs');
 const http = require('http');